RedisLabs/redislabs-docs/content/rc/_index.md

 ### Fully-automated service {#fullyautomated-service}

-No noeed to manager instances, clusters, scaling, data persistence, high availability settings, and failure recovery.
+No need to manager instances, clusters, scaling, data persistence, high availability settings, and failure recovery.

 ### Multiple dedicated databases in one plan